dim1170/toplo/README.md

 # toplo
-## - It needs to set username and password from toplo.bg registration
+## - It needs to set username and password from toplo.bg registration set as environment variable

 ## - Compile the source
 go build main.go # for linux version <br>